saepark/saepark.github.io/index.md

 **Selected Work in Progress**
 - Incentives, Tenure, and the Dynamics of Information Search on Digital Systems
 - Gender and Knowledge Acquisition through Digital Tools and Social Sources
+- Work Disruptions and the Dynamics of Intrafirm Knowledge Flows

+how work disruptions from the pandemic affect intra-organizational knowledge flows and performance outcomes by using digital trace data to track the evolution of knowledge networks over time.

 ---